 The Fondation des Savanes Ouest-Africaines (FSOA) or West African Savannah Foundation, is a conservation trust fund promoting the preservation of protected areas of the W-Arly-Pendjari (WAP) Complex while advancing education, science and local economic development.
-The Foundation was set up by the Beninese Government and IUCN with the financial contributions of Benin Government, Global Environment Facility (GEF) and Kreditanstalt für Wiederaufbau (KfW).
+The Foundation was set up by the Beninese Government and IUCN with the financial contributions of Benin Government.
+Global Environment Facility (GEF) and Kreditanstalt für Wiederaufbau (KfW).
 The Foundation is committed to supporting a portion of Pendjari National Park's core operations in perpetuity and has been instrumental in supporting our initial work in W National Park.
 The larger vision is to create a sustainable source of funding for parks within the WAP Complex.

-BUFFETT

-The Howard G. Buffett Foundation seeks to catalyze transformational change, particularly for the world's most impoverished and marginalized populations.
+THE HOWARD G BUFFETT The Howard G. Buffett Foundation seeks to catalyze transformational change, particularly for the world's most impoverished and marginalized populations.
 The Foundation views its resources as rare risk capital that can improve conditions and create change in the most difficult circumstances and geographies.
 Since 2014, the Foundation has supported a range of projects at Akagera from the construction of an eco-lodge to increase tourism, the re-introduction of rhinos, to general park management and security.
 This past year the Foundation donated an Airbus Helicopter to Garamba National Park, providing a vital force multiplier for the anti-poaching team.

-Oppenheimer Generations Foundation provides catalytic, thoughtful and discretionary giving in support of their commitment to building sustainable and prosperous societies.
+Oppenheimer Generations Founda-200 tion provides catalytic, thoughtful and discretionary giving in support of their commitment to building sustainable and prosperous societies.
 The Foundation began funding Bazaruto Archipelago National Park in 2018, committed US\$2 million over five years to bring this marine area under African Parks' management and unlock the value for its communities.

-The National Geographic GEOGRAPHIC Society uses the power of science, exploration, education and storytelling to illuminate and protect the wonder of our world.
+The National Geographic NATIONAL GEOGRAPHIC Society uses the power of science, exploration, education and storytelling to illuminate and protect the wonder of our world.
 Pendjari National Park in Benin is supported by the Society's Last Wild Places initiative.
-Since 2018, the Society has been supporting Pendjari National Park with a five-year multimillion-dollar grant in partnership with the Wyss Foundation and the Government of Benin.

-Oak Foundation commits its resources to address issues of FOUNDATION global, social and environmental concern, particularly those that have a major impact on the lives of the disadvantaged.
+Since 2018, the Society has been supporting Pendjari National Park with a five-year multimillion-dollar grant in partnership with the Wvss Foundation and the Government of Benin.
+Oak Foundation Commits ... resources to address issues of Oak Foundation commits its FOUNDATION global, social and environmental concern, particularly those that have a major impact on the lives of the disadvantaged.
 With offices in Europe, Africa, India and North America, Oak Foundation makes grants to organisations in approximately 40 countries worldwide.
 They are providing critical support to set-up and build operations in two new parks in the African Parks portfolio: Matusadona National Park in Zimbabwe and Iona National Park in Angola.

-Fentener van Vlissingen Family

-The late Paul Fentener van Vlissingen provided the bulk of the initial funding that established since 2005.
+Fentener van Vlissingen Family The late Paul Fentener van Vlissingen provided the bulk of the initial funding that established African Parks in 2000.
+In 2010, his daughters Alicia and Tannetta Fentener van Vlissingen committed €25 million to the African Parks Endowment Fund in accordance with their father's final wishes.
+Income from this fund is earmarked primarily for African Parks' overhead costs.
+During 2019 the fund contributed over US\$1.5 million towards African Parks' organisational needs.

+Players of People's Postcode Lottery have been supporting charities across Britain and internationally since 2005.
 They have raised more than £500 million for charity, with 32% of the ticket price going to good causes.
 African Parks has been a recipient of funding from Postcode Planet Trust since 2015.
 In 2018, Peter Fearnhead was the first person to receive the new 'Hero Award', in which individual leaders are recognised for their extraordinary achievements, together with an additional £250,000 contribution to our work.
 In 2019 African Parks received £700,000 in support.